“My God, did I set all of this in motion?”

 However, in 1915 Henry witnessed D. W. Griffith’s masterpiece Birth of a Nation.
 Perhaps the memorable “Ride of the Klan” scene convinced him that Ben-Hur‘s chariot race could be filmed equally well.
 Henry affixed a price tag of one million dollars for the movie rights.
 At this price no one was willing to pay.
 However, on August 2, 1921, Henry lowered his demands and settled on $600,000 for the rights to Ben-Hur.
 By comparison, the most expensive movie made to that date was Intolerance, which cost one million dollars.

-The film ended up costing MGM approximately four million dollars and was one of the most costly films of the silent era.
+The film ended up costing MGM approximately $4 million dollars and was one of the most costly films of the silent era.
 It opened on December 30, 1925, at the George M. Cohan Theater in New York City and received rave reviews.
-After expenses, the film turned a slight profit; nevertheless, it helped solidify MGM’s reputation as a major studio.
+After expenses, the film only turned a slight profit; nevertheless, it helped solidify MGM’s reputation as a major studio.

 Despite some lobbying from Crawfordsville, Indiana, residents to host Ben-Hur’s premier, it opened on November 19, 1959, at the Lowe’s State Theater in New York City.
 Ben-Hur’s initial release grossed in excess of $40 million.